 A Couple of Examples

 There are tons of variable notices you can create with conditional logic.

-For example, maybe there is a reason that if an order exceeds a certain amount or is sent to a specific region, someone on your team needs to be notified.
+For example, maybe there is a reason that if an order on hold exceeds a certain amount or is sent to a specific region, someone on your team needs to be notified.

 Or perhaps someone in your finance needs to be notified when an order has been refunded to a customer who used PayPal.

 These are simple examples but with conditional logic, you can get as detailed as needed.